Russian Geographical Society: All-Union Geographical Society

-The Society changed its name to the State Geographical Society in 1926 and to the Geographical Society of the USSR in 1938.
+The society changed its name to the State Geographical Society in 1926 and to the Geographical Society of the USSR in 1938.
 After Shokalsky its presidents were geneticist Nikolai Vavilov (1931–1940), zoologist Lev Berg (1940–1950), parasitologist Evgeny Pavlovsky (1952–1964), glaciologist Stanislav Kalesnik (1964–1977), and polar explorer Aleksei Treshnikov (1977–1991).
-The Society has convened numerous congresses and has awarded four types of medals, the tri-annual Grand Gold Medal, three bi-annual medals named after Litke, Semyonov, and Przhevalsky, and also the bi-annual Semen Dezhnev prize.
+The society has convened numerous congresses and has awarded four types of medals, the tri-annual Grand Gold Medal, three bi-annual medals named after Litke, Semyonov, and Przhevalsky, and also the bi-annual Semen Dezhnev prize.
 By 1970, it had published more than 2,000 volumes of geographical literature, including the annual Zapiski (since 1846) and Izvestiya (since 1865).

 Post-Soviet era

 The society reverted to its original name upon the dissolution of the Soviet Union in 1991.
-The main offices of the Society are in St. Petersburg.
+The main offices of the society are in Saint Petersburg.

 Since 2002 the society has sponsored an annual seasonal ice base in the Arctic, Camp Barneo.

-In 2009, the Minister of Defence of Russia Sergei Shoigu was elected the President of the Society.
+In 2009, the Minister of Defence of Russia Sergei Shoigu was elected the president of the society.
 As of March 2022, he is still in office.
-In 2010, the Board of Trustees of the Society was established.
-The president of Russia Vladimir Putin was appointed chairman of the Board.
+In 2010, the board of trustees of the society was established.
+The president of Russia Vladimir Putin was appointed chairman of the board.
 Other board members included Russian oligarchs, politicians and Albert II, Prince of Monaco.
-The appointments of Shoigu and Putin resulted in the Society getting more subsidies from the Russian state.
+The appointments of Shoigu and Putin resulted in the society getting more subsidies from the Russian state.

-The 2022 Russian invasion of Ukraine led to BP CEO Bernard Looney's resignation as a trustee of the Society, and membership of Russia within the International Geographical Union (IGU) was suspended as of 7 March 2022, pending a formal decision on its membership at the next IGU General Assembly in July 2022.
-Nevertheless, while suspending Russia’s formal membership, the IGU maintains an open door for continued engagement with colleagues in Russia.
+The 2022 Russian invasion of Ukraine led to BP CEO Bernard Looney's resignation as a trustee of the society, and membership of Russia within the International Geographical Union (IGU) was suspended as of 7 March 2022, pending a formal decision on its membership at the next IGU General Assembly in July 2022.
+Nevertheless, while suspending Russia's formal membership, the IGU maintains an open door for continued engagement with colleagues in Russia.

 In October 2023, an investigation by Current Time TV revealed that two people purporting to be employees of the RGS tried to recruit a Norwegian citizen as a spy.